MicrosoftDocs/memdocs/memdocs/intune/copilot/security-copilot.md

 ---
 # required metadata

-title: Use Security Copilot to get device and policy information
+title: Security Copilot in Microsoft Intune
 description: You can use Security Copilot to get information about your Intune data, including devices, apps, policies, and groups managed in Intune.
 You can also compare policies, get device specific details, and get target info for policies.
 keywords:
-author: Erikre
+author: MandiOhlinger
-ms.author: erikre
+ms.author: mandia
 manager: dougeby
-ms.date: 04/01/2024
+ms.date: 11/08/2024
 ms.topic: concept-article
 ms.service: microsoft-intune
 ms.subservice: